myFrasersProperty 13 38 38

 Negative gearing occurs when the annual expenses of owning a rental property exceed the income it generates.
 Imagine you buy an investment property for $500,000 and rent it out for $450 per week.
 Your annual rental income is $23,400.
 However, your expenses for the property, including mortgage interest, council rates, and property management fees, total $28,000 per year.
 This means you have a rental loss of $4,600.

-Simple example: Let's say your annual income is $80,000.
-By deducting the $4,600 loss from your rental property, your taxable income becomes $75,400.
-This could potentially save you thousands of dollars in tax.
+Simple example: Let's say your annual income is $80,000 and you invest in a newly built property.
+By deducting the $4,600 rental loss from your salary, your taxable income becomes $75,400.
+This could potentially save you a significant amount in tax.

 Important note: Negative gearing is a complex strategy and it's crucial to seek professional advice from a financial advisor or accountant before making any decisions.